pgorman/dangerjaunt/dangerjaunt.md

 Tricks differ from traps in that they befuddle players rather than harming characters.
 Tricks might be as simple as a false door, or as sophisticated as an imperceptively revolving room that opens onto different hallways depending on its orientation.
-Tricks include puzzles, riddles, and nonsense, like a sliding tile game built into a dungeon floor that must be arranged to show a picture of an open door, or a verse inscribed on a wall that must be completed by following the rhyme scheme.
+Tricks include puzzles, riddles, and nonsense, like a sliding tile game built into a dungeon floor that the characters must arrange to show a picture of an open door, or a verse inscribed on a wall that the players complete by following the rhyme scheme.

 ### Wandering Monster List Making List ###